 The GC-guys can take it relatively easy in the first week of action.
 Only the TTT on day three and the cobbled stage ahead of the rest day are important in terms of GC.
 In the other races the overall contenders just have to be alert, although the ride to Mûr-de-Bretagne might be a chance to win time bonuses.

 The second week is something else from the start.
 Firstly, a mountain stage with a finale on descent before the 11th stage brings the first summit finish after an explosive 110 kilometres race through the high mountains.
 The following day serves yet another hearty mountain meal with an uphill finish in Alpe d’Huez.
 At the end of these three high altitude days it is highly unlikely that the winner will have revealed himself, but we definitely know who is not going to win the Tour de France.

-The TTT should fancy BMC (Porte) and Sky (Froome), while Nibali made it perfectly clear in the 2014 Tour de France that cobbles don’t scare him and he put time into all the other GC-contenders.
-On the other hand, Froome crashed out of the race that day.
+The TTT should fancy BMC (Porte), Sky (Froome) and possibly Sunweb (Dumoulin), while Nibali made it perfectly clear in the 2014 Tour de France that cobbles don’t scare him and he put time into all the other GC-contenders.
+On the other side of the spectrum, Froome crashed out of the race that day.
 It was raining, which made it a hard race.
 La Grande Boucle featured another cobbled stage the following year, which went by rather uneventful – all GC-guys finished in the same time.
 This time however, the number of stretches of pavé is more than doubled.
 So that’s an opportunity for the Shark to land a blow.
 Possibly Tom Dumoulin fares well on this terrain, too.

 Despite his victory in the Giro d’Italia a question mark is hovering over Froome’s head.
-Normally, the four-time Tour de France winner would have been the undisputed favourite, but the Giro/Tour double has not been a very successful combination in the past years.
+Normally, the four-time Tour de France winner would have been the undisputed favourite, but the Giro/Tour double has not been a very successful combination in recent history.
 In fact, Marco Pantani was the last rider to win the two events in the same season as far back as 1998.
 Along with Fausto Coppi, Jacques Anquetil, Eddy Merckx, Bernard Hinault, Stephen Roche and Miguel Indurain Il Pirata is the only rider to successfully achieve the double.
-What speaks in favour of Froome, there will be six weeks between the two race in stead in five.
-Furthermore, as stated earlier, the GC-riders have a relatively easy first week – only the TTT and the cobbles on stage 9.
+What speaks in favour of Froome, there will be six weeks between the two races instead of five.
+Same story for Dumoulin obviously, who finished second in Italy.
+Another thing that speaks in favour of those two is the hilly ITT on the penultimate day.

 Favourites Tour de France 2018

-*** Bauke Mollema, Adam Yates, Primoz Roglic, Rafal Majka
+Rigoberto Uran, Adam Yates, Primoz Roglic, Mikel Landa